 To maximize the impact of awards, our fellowship committee decides which fellowships are distributed to whom.

-Do all your programs award fellowships?
+Do all your programs award scholarships or fellowships?

 I do not have a design background.
 Can I still attend?